joinbox/guidelines/networking/awsIPSec.md

 1. Open the downloaded configuration file, it contains two sections.
 Each section is for one tunnel.
 2. Navigate to «Firewall», «Virtual IPs»
 3. Add a new Virtual IP for each tunnel.
-The IP is specified in the config file under «Inside IP Addresses», «Customer Gateway» (somehting like «169.254.254.62/30»)
+The IP is specified in the config file under «Inside IP Addresses», «Customer Gateway» (somehting like «169.254.254.62/30»).
+  - Type: IP Alias
+  - Interface: WAN

 ### Set up Routing